 Implement outbound content controls

-Identify the sensitive data you want to control (e.g., any files containing the term “confidential” or credit card numbers) and then decide how these files can be used.
-For example, you may wish to present the user with a warning about potential data loss or prevent distribution of the data by email, blogs or forums.
+Identify the sensitive data you want to control (e.g., any files containing the term "confidential" or credit card numbers) and then decide how these files can be used.
+For example, you may wish to present the user with a warning about potential data loss, or prevent distribution of the data by email, blogs or forums.

 An encryption solution allows users to choose their preferred cloud storage services because the files are always encrypted and the keys are always your own.
 And because encryption takes place on the client before any data is synchronized, you have full control of the safety of your data.
-You won’t have to worry if the security of your cloud storage provider is breached.